Jiadalee/idf/README.md

 **EXAMPLE 1 - USGS RAINGAGE DATA**

-Converts tab-separated file to csv and saves the IDF curve as a PNG image file.
+Download the USGS data from URL below; Put the input ppt into input directory; Converts tab-separated file to csv and saves the IDF curve as a PNG image file.

 ```
 python idf.py --usgs --save_plot nwis.waterdata.usgs.gov.txt   #check if you need to add the file extension '.txt'; it depends on you PC system